Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

     ```

 15. What do you understand about Numeric array, Associative array and Multidimensional
-array?
+array?<br/>
 Ans: Numeric Array: A numeric array is an array in which the keys are numeric values.
 The values in a numeric array are accessed using numeric indices.

 16. What is the use of strlen() and strpos() functions?
 Ans: The strlen() function is used to get the length of a string.
 The strpos() function is used to find the position of the first occurrence of a substring in a string.

 17. Why we use $_REQUEST variable?Write a note on various library functions available in
-PHP?
+PHP?<br/>
 Ans: The $_REQUEST variable is used to collect data from HTML forms.
 It is a superglobal variable that can be used to collect data from both the GET and POST methods.

-18. Whatisthe function name in PHP, usedto delete an element from an array?
+18. Whatisthe function name in PHP, usedto delete an element from an array?<br/>
 Ans: The function name in PHP used to delete an element from an array is unset().

-19. Write the PHP code for fetching the data from a database to a webpage?
+19. Write the PHP code for fetching the data from a database to a webpage?<br/>
 Ans:  PHP code for fetching the data from a database to a webpage is as follows:

     ```php